gabbigum/Find/README.md

 2.Use command "make all" to build.
 The program will output an object file named "find"

-3.To run the program write "./find <args>"
+3.To run the program write "./find <arguments>"

 ## Arguments that the program takes